yyumna/climatechange_ai/events/neurips2020.md

 ## Call for Submissions

-We invite submissions of short papers using machine learning to address problems in climate mitigation, adaptation, or modeling, including but not limited to the following topics:
+We invite submissions of short papers using machine learning to address problems in climate mitigation, adaptation, and science, including but not limited to the following topics:
  - Agriculture
+ - Behavioral and social science
  - Buildings and cities
  - Carbon capture and sequestration
  - Climate and earth science